CaesarXInsanium/StructureInterpretationNotes/Notes/Procedures.md

 However, it has been proven that even if the procedure says that a number passes the test then it does not mean that it is prime.
 There is also the fact that some non primes that fool the Fermat test for why modulo congruent with a lot of numbers.
-This algorithm is an example of a `Probabilistic Algorithm`{.verbatim}
-in which there is a chance of error that the algorithm yields the incorrect result.
+This algorithm is an example of a `Probabilistic Algorithm` in which there is a chance of error that the algorithm yields the incorrect result.